-Staff requests "I move to place the contract for prosecution services on the December 19, 2023 action agenda for further consideration".
+Staff requests "I move to approve the contract with Gunderson Law Firm for prosecutorial services and authorize the City Manager to sign on behalf of the City".

 CONTRACT FOR PROSECUTION SERVICES

 This Agreement is made and entered into by and between the City of Shelton, a municipal corporation in Mason County, Washington, hereinafter referred to as the "City," and Gunderson law Firm, hereinafter referred to as "Contractor"/"Consultant."